jamilbar/Snake-Game/README.md

 ## Running the Game
 - Open your terminal or command prompt.
 - Navigate to the directory where the game files are located.
-- Run the game using the command:
+- Run the game by executing the snake_main.py file

 ## Contributions
 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.